 At this point it seems that the house had fallen somewhat into disrepair, and the Koerners initially sought to renovate it; however, not being local to the area, they were quoted an assortment of exorbitant prices and ultimately found it cheaper to demolish the main building and replace it with a brand new construction circa 1967.
 The stables and some other non-residential buildings remained intact and were used by the Koerners as farm buildings, and they built an additional house for their son on the propery.
 They sold the entire property some time around 1999, and since then, the various buildings have gradually fallen into disrepair.

 After Koerners a consortium of five took over and got planning permission for a 72 room nursing home, then put approximately 52 acres of the farm up for sale.
 The remaining acreage was retained by the son of one of the five (Maurice Power) who had bought out the other four.

 The next owner was Connolly who bought Harbour View, a neighbouring house, at the same time and ran them as one holding.
 NAMA or receivers took this over and advertised it all for auction in September 2015; at this point, the sale description noted that, "There are two dwelling houses on the land and numerous outbuildings, all of which are derelict.
 One property is known as Ardsallagh House and another as Harbour View."

 (Given the proximity and connections, I may need to do another page for Harbour View!)

-Sources: The Irish Newspaper Archive, the newspaper archive at Find My Past, the National Archives of Ireland Calendars of Wills and Administrations website, the Griffiths Valuation books available on the NAI site and other locations, and some personal contacts via and including my father.
+Sources: The Irish Newspaper Archive, the newspaper archive at Find My Past, the National Archives of Ireland Calendars of Wills and Administrations website, the Griffiths Valuation books available on the NAI site and other locations, Lewis' Topographical Dictionary of Ireland, and some personal contacts via and including my father.